1098- T Tax Forms FAQ

 The college is not required to issue forms for students whose qualified tuition and related expenses are entirely waived or entirely paid with grants or scholarships, or if their qualified tuition and related expenses are paid via an agreement between their sponsor and the college.
 If the amount of grants and scholarships received, or tuition waived, in a calendar year were equal to or more than the qualified tuition and related expenses billed in the calendar year, you will not receive a 1098-T (see question 6).

-Students may obtain copies of their 1098-T forms (calendar years 2009 and later) online through our vendor, ECSI.
+Students may obtain copies of their 1098-T forms online through our vendor, ECSI.
 If you have retained your ECSI login information, proceed to ECSI's website.
 If you need assistance logging in, visit ECSI's Login Credentials Retrieval page and follow the prompts.
 The college's school code is TB.
 You may also reach ECSI by phone at 866-428-1098 or by email at email@example.com.

-If you require a copy of an older 1098-T, please enter a request at www.esc.edu/asksa, specifying the tax year of the copy.
+If you need assistance obtaining a copy of an older 1098-T, please enter a request at www.esc.edu/asksa, specifying the tax year of the copy.
 Copies will be mailed to the address on file.
 Upon request, duplicates may be faxed.
 Please include your fax number with your request.

 Due to the Family Educational Rights and Privacy Act (FERPA), only the student or those persons the student has authorized may contact the student accounts office for information or assistance regarding the 1098-T form.
 To grant permission to another person, please complete and file the Permission to Release Student Information form available on the MyESC Forms Center at www.esc.edu/forms.
 Fax the form to student accounts at 518-581-2782.